neilsteven1997/cybersecurity/writeups/burp-suite-the-basics_tryhackme_2026-02-27.md

 in-scope URLs to ignore the rest.

 For HTTPS, browsers flag untrusted PortSwigger CA; fix by downloading the cert from http://burp/cert as cacert.der, then in Firefox prefs search certificates, import, and trust for sites.
 This lets seamless TLS proxying.
+(Full: https://portswigger.net/burp/documentation/desktop/external-browser-config/certificate/ca-cert-firefox)

 In a practical run-through on http://<MACHINE_IP>/ticket/'s support form, I tested for reflected cross-site scripting by injecting a script alert payload into the email field, but client-side filters block special chars.
 Bypassing via proxy: enter valid data, submit